-The 5th Annual Center for Sleep & Circadian Science Research Day will be held on November 21, 2019 at the University Club.
+The Annual Center for Sleep & Circadian Science Research Day has been cancelled for 2020.
+Please check back for details for the 2021 Research Day, scheduled for November 2021.
 This event is open to all faculty, trainees, and students at the University of Pittsburgh and other local universities who are interested in sleep and circadian research.

 This is a regular meeting designed to bring together a multidisciplinary audience with interests in sleep and circadian science.
 Sleep Grand Rounds are held on Thursdays at 4 PM in Biomedical Science Tower (BST) Room 1295.
 Meetings are generally held weekly, September through May.
 Faculty and trainees are welcome to attend all meetings.
 The Multidisciplinary Sleep Conference features four presentation types, which rotate regularly.
 These include: